How to Create a Sales Strategy for B2B

 Original article is posted on Daniel Nilsson's blog.

-I have developed an inspirational sales strategy outline that I hope will help you develop a better and more efficient sales strategy.
-Please note that the outline most likely needs to be adjusted to your specific organization and set up.
+I have therefore developed a sales strategy outline that you or your sales team can use as a template to develop a better and more efficient sales strategy for yourself.
+Do remember that the framework below will need to be tailored to your organization.

 What is a sales strategy?